tanav2202/Stats-and-ML/README.md

-# 100-days-python-and-Ml

-## Here I will add the code I write for 100 Days of Python and ML that i am doing
+## Here I will add the code I write for of Python and ML that i am doing

 ## 1. Linear Algebra